polaris-slo-cloud/polaris-slo-framework/docs/features/cli.md

 ## Metrics Dashboard Generation

 The CLI provides means to generate metrics dashboards from scratch that display relevant metrics.
-In the current state, a static metric is used but can be displayed in different panel types (i.e., gauge).
+The CLI will scrape from the connected Kubernetes instance all SloMappings that correspond to the given Composed Metric Type and will automatically create for each property an own panel.
 Further, the current implementation is configured to work with Grafana but we work on modularizing the internals to allow support for other implementations/dashboards.

-Future versions of this feature will be able to extract relevant metrics from deployed SLOMappings.

 ### Usage